Henok-et/alx-system_engineering-devops/0x01-shell_permissions/README.md

- script that changes the owner of the file hello to betty only if it is owned by the user guillaume
+chmod 007 hello:script that sets the permission to the file hello